romelBen/setup-environment-builds/README.md

 4. Run `ansible-playbook main.yml dev-installation.yml` in the directory.
 If you want to SSH into another Mac environment make sure to update your `inventory` file and add `-i inventory` when running the Ansible script.

 ## Acknowledgements
 This playbook is heavily inspired by Jeff Geerling's mac-dev-playbook.
-Please use my code to your use.
+Please make use of my code to your liking.
+Hope this helps others you want to create an environment in a much faster way.